Generation of Josephson vortices in stacked toroidal Bose-Einstein condensates: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the National Research Foundation of Ukraine (2020.02/0032) and the Deutscher Akademischer Austauschdienst (DAAD), Germany.
-A.Y. thanks the Institut für Angewandte Physik, Technische Universit\"at Darmstadt for warm hospitality during his stay in Darmstadt.
+A.Y. and N.B. thank the Institut für Angewandte Physik, Technische Universit\"at Darmstadt for warm hospitality during their stay in Darmstadt.